 Look & Feel

 The look and feel is controlled by two major factors:

 - Windows’ display properties, specifically the Themes, and the Appearance setting.
 Changing themes and changing appearance controls how things look (continuous or segmented progress bars, square or rounded borders), and the color scheme (default: Blue, Olive Green (the one seen in the screenshots), Silver).
 And these are only the ones that Windows comes with, you can use other, like WindowsBlinds (commercial).

 - Qt style option, described below.

-Changed on version 2.42+ The style no longer is changeable, I made it fixed and added the use of QtCurve style, which has themes to change the look & feel.
+Changed on version 2.42+ The default style is fixed using QtCurve, which has themes to change the look & feel.
 The default looks much better than cleanlooks, and allows me to change the color of progress bars (blue for downloading, green for seeding).
 To change themes you can create an environment variable QTCURVE_CONFIG_FILE and set its value to one of the theme files included in the installation; for instance: themes/Ozone.qtcurve Those theme files are text files, so you can make your own (Hint: progressGrooveColor=background allow the application to change the progress bar color background, the other options, Dark and Base, only allow the foreground color to be changed; you can see this effect on the screenshot below).

 For versions before 2.42+ and 2.50 or newer :

 Qt has a feature that allows to change the look of applications, the screen shots I added are using it (and a different icon theme, Tango) while running on XP, try: